OfflineRocket/Pro-Controller-X/README.md

 - OEM Wii U Pro Controller shell and buttons
 - 8Bitdo Lite 2 Controller as the brains
 - Custom PCB to translate the 8Bitdo Lite 2 into the shape of the Wii U Pro Controller PCB

+### Features
+- Gyro Aim!!!
+(The reason for the project)
+- Switch/PC Compatibility
+- D-Input compatibility
+- Vibration (TBD)